jpmorganchase/modular/docs/configuration.md

 Should build process generate a source map - can be disabled for performance reasons.
 Source maps are resource heavy and can cause out of memory issue for large source files.

+### swcJest

+**Type**: `boolean`

+**Default**: `false`

+Use Rust based SWC Jest runner instead of ts-jest & babel for performance improvements.
+Can be breaking for certain tests and configurations.
+Cannot be configured per package, must be configured at root.

 ## `package.json#modular`